beaucharman/lt3/README.md

 **Keep.
 WordPress.
 Updated**

-This includes keeping Plugins updated too, maintaining the database, removing spam and even having intelligent nice .gitignore file.
+This includes keeping Plugins updated and maintaining the database - removing spam, unneeded revisions and such.
+Furthermore, having an intelligent .gitignore file (assuming version control is in play, *nudge) in the repo can keep unnecessary files out of production (like the nasty readme.html).